-Here are 7 mistakes in setting new goals and how to avoid them to make the best out of this year.
+Here are 7 common goal-setting mistakes you can avoid right now to make the best out of this year.

 Can you hit a target if you don’t see what the target is?